oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 Be aware of the following important considerations for WebLogic domains running in Kubernetes:

-* _Domain Home Location:_ The WebLogic domain home location is determined by the Domain resource `domainHome`, if specified; otherwise, a default location is determined by the `domainHomeSourceType` setting.
+* _Domain Home Location:_ The WebLogic domain home location is determined by the Domain YAML file `domainHome`, if specified; otherwise, a default location is determined by the `domainHomeSourceType` setting.
-  - If the Domain resource `domainHome` field is not specified and `domainHomeSourceType` is `Image` (the default), then the operator will assume that the domain home is a directory under `/u01/oracle/user_projects/domains/`, and report an error if no domain is found or more than one domain is found.
+  - If the Domain `domainHome` field is not specified and `domainHomeSourceType` is `Image` (the default), then the operator will assume that the domain home is a directory under `/u01/oracle/user_projects/domains/`, and report an error if no domain is found or more than one domain is found.
-  - If the Domain resource `domainHome` field is not specified and `domainHomeSourceType` is `PersistentVolume`, then the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
+  - If the Domain `domainHome` field is not specified and `domainHomeSourceType` is `PersistentVolume`, then the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
-  - Finally, if the Domain resource `domainHome` field is not specified and the `domainHomeSourceType` is `FromModel`, then the operator will assume that the domain home is `/u01/domains/DOMAIN_UID`.
+  - Finally, if the Domain `domainHome` field is not specified and the `domainHomeSourceType` is `FromModel`, then the operator will assume that the domain home is `/u01/domains/DOMAIN_UID`.

   {{% notice warning %}}
   Oracle strongly recommends storing an image containing a WebLogic domain home (`domainHomeSourceType` is `Image`)